Lane routing

 The simplest setup maps a host port directly to the app container.

 This is the easiest mode to start with locally.
-The agent launches the app container with a host port mapping and stores a preview URL like `http://127.0.0.1:<port>`.
+The agent launches the app container with a host port mapping and stores a route like http://127.0.0.1:<port>.
+Any lane can use port mode when you want direct ownership of the host port.

 CLI deploy